Hrabyně: Sights

 The most important monument is the World War II Memorial.
-It was built in 1970–1980 as a reminder of the liberation struggles in the region at the end of World War II.
+It was built in 1976–1980 as a reminder of the liberation struggles in the region at the end of World War II.
 It is administered by the Silesian Museum in Opava.

 The main landmark of Hrabyně is the Church of the Assumption of the Virgin Mary.
-The original church was built in 1830 and conscrated in 1861.
+The original church was built in 1830 and consecrated in 1861.
 In 1885, it was demolished and replaced by the current structure, which was consecrated in 1887.